tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 On the last blog post we had an introduction to kernel developing and what are the difficulties when trying to load a driver and how to bypass it.
 On this blog, I will write more about callbacks, how to start writing a rootkit and difficulties I encountered during my development of Nidhogg.

-As I promised, besides the explanation about rootkits I'll try and write about how blue teams can write a kernel driver that is able to help with detection and prevention.
+As I promised to bring both defensive and offensive point of view, we will create a driver that can be used for both blue and red teams - A process protector driver.

 P.S: The name Nidhogg chosen after the nordic dragon that lies underneath Yggdrasil :).